DeKalb teacher accused of murdering 2 kids a member of Crips gang, documents say

 Roberts says a sketch of a man seen at the murder scene, done by Georgia Bureau of Investigation forensic artist Kelly Lawson, played a key role as Clayton County police investigators built a case against White.

-Winne confronted him as he was taken away by authorities in handcuffs but he did not say anything.
+Channel 2 Action News confronted him as he was taken away by authorities in handcuffs, but he did not say anything.

 "His role is not yet completely defined but we can confirm he was present when the homicides took place," Roberts said.
 "We hope to bring some solace and resolve to that family."